Fayum (fossil deposit): Comparison with regionally and nationally significant sites

 From the Upper Eocene, the site Nementcha (also Bir el-Ater) in northern Algeria can be named, which is thus contemporaneous with the Qasr el-Sagha Formation.
 This is indicated by Moeritherium and Bunohyrax, and the first anthracotheres have also been identified as Eurasian immigrants in Africa.
 Other small mammals include rodents of the Phiomyidae family and proboscideans.
 The finds from Ad-Dakhla in the Western Sahara are of a comparable age.
 The fossils found in the Guerrani Member of the Samlat Formation consist of numerous fish remains as well as turtles, crocodiles, isolated birds and marine and terrestrial mammals.
 Among the marine mammals, remains of the whales Saghacetus, Basilosaurus and Dorudon and the manatee Eosiren stand out.
 As a land-dwelling mammal, the tooth of a proboscidean was discovered, which possibly corresponds to Numidotherium.

 The Dor el-Talha and Jebel al-Hasawnah sites, both in Libya, on the other hand, form a temporal equivalent to the Gebel Qatrani Formation in the Fayum.
 All three sites have a comparable faunal community composition.
 The large mammals of Dor el-Talha include Barytherium, Moeritherium and Palaeomastodon, as well as Arsinoitherium, while gavial-like forms stand out among the reptiles.
-Also noteworthy are early primates such as Karanisia and early apes such as Biretia or Talahpithecus as well as early proboscideans such as Eotmantsoius.
+Also noteworthy are early primates, such as Karanisia, and early apes, such as Biretia or Talahpithecus, as well as early proboscideans, such as Eotmantsoius.
 Among others, Saghatherium and Titanohyrax were found in Jebel al-Hasawnah.
-The site is also outstanding for taphonomic The site is also outstanding for taphonomic reasons, as it is the only fossil site in Palaeogene Africa to have yielded skeletons of land mammals in an anatomical context.
+The site is also outstanding for taphonomic reasons, as it is the only fossil site in Palaeogene Africa to have yielded skeletons of land mammals in an anatomical context.
 The Zallah site complex in the Sirte Basin of central Libya has a similar chronological context.
 Fossils have been recovered here since the 1960s, but they are largely limited to teeth.
-The rodent fauna is very numerous with remains of various porcupine relatives such as Gaudeamus, Metaphiomys or Neophiomys as well as spiny-tailed squirrel relatives such as Kabirmys.
+The rodent fauna is very numerous, with remains of various porcupine relatives such as Gaudeamus, Metaphiomys or Neophiomys, as well as spiny-tailed squirrel relatives such as Kabirmys.
 In addition, with Thyrohyrax, there are also lopsided and with Bothriogenys representatives of the Anthracotheriidae have also been recorded.
 Africtis in turn represents the earliest known African form from the family of carnivores, which has its origin in Eurasia.
 The fossil deposit of Minqar Tibaghbagh in the southwest of the Qattara Depression, which was only discovered in 2007, also corresponds to the Gebel-Qatrani Formation with its banded sandstones.
 The Oligocene deposits not only contain the remains of sharks, turtles and crocodiles, but also of land-living mammals; Phiomia, Antilohyrax and Bothriogenys have been described so far.
 An older find horizon from the Upper Eocene also contained fossils of whales and manatees.
 From the Arabian Peninsula, the Thaytiniti and Taqah sites in Oman can also be mentioned, which contain a fauna roughly contemporary with the upper sections of Fayum.